-Changes in temperature, rainfall and other climatic factors that caused by climate change affect the abundance and distribution of species.
+Global changes in temperature, rainfall and other climatic factors that caused by climate change affect the abundance and distribution of species.
 Seasonal weather variation disrupts species phenology (timing of seasonal events such as egg laying) and increased extreme weather events can cause catastrophic disruption to populations more frequently.
 Summer drought can have a significant impact on the growth and survival of tree species, leading to major changes in the composition and structure of woodland.
-At present climate change is the second biggest pressure, and its impacts are expected to increase as the climate emergency intensifies.
+As climate change continues we will see change in the species and habitats that can thrive and survive in Monmouthshire.